I’ve done some desserts with green tea, but I hadn’t thought about green tea jelly. The recipe would be simple so I decided to give it a try.

 It’s the first time that I use an unflavored gelatin.
 The one I bought looked kind of brownish, if you can get a clear one it would be better.
 Use about 1 tablespoon of gelatin per cup of liquid.
 Experiment to see what consistency you like best.

-Turn off the heat as soon as all the gelatin dissolves and pour the rest of the green tea to cool down the mixture.
 Add lemon juice and taste to see if it needs more flavor.
-Tasting is the most important part!
+Tasting it is the most important part!

 How to tell if the flavor is right